jingma-git/SGI_STL/EffectiveC++/ReadMe.md

 ### Item 49: Understand the behavior of the new-handler

+set_new_handler: set a function to be called when mem alloc fails

 ### Item 50: Understand when it makes sense to replace new and delete ?

 ### Item 51: Adhere to convention when writing new and delete